nguyenquanghungktmt/Python-crawl-data-tool/README.md

 - In windows, you can download an install python in [`https://www.python.org/downloads/`](https://www.python.org/downloads/)

-Libraries require: selenium, pandas, scrapy
+Libraries require: selenium, pandas, PyMySQL
 - Install python libraries: turn on your terminal and type `pip install -r requirements.txt`